jesslk/lab1-jesslk-gitname/README.md

 # lab1-jesslk-gitname

-1. Name: Jess Kueon :star2:
+1. Name: Jess Kueon :musical_note:
 2. What do you tell people about your field of study at a party?: Statistics

 3. In the past month, what are the three main activities you have been doing at work/study?